srimarrivada/BigData-Installation-on-Windows/Install Apache Hadoop 3.3.6 on Windows 10.md

 <br/>

 **Verify File System:**
-Check the status of Hadoop file system by running this command.
+Check the status of Hadoop file system using this command.
 ```
 hdfs fsck /
 ```